USTBInnovationPark/Frequency-masked-Embedding-Inference/README.md

 The proceeding version is being processed and will be released soon.
 The final reference version will be added here once available.

-FEI is a time series self-supervised pretraining framework based on the Joint-Embedding Predictive Architecture (JEPA) concept, without any explicit contrastive structure.
+FEI is a time series self-supervised pretraining framework based on the Joint-Embedding Predictive Architecture (JEPA) concept without any explicit contrastive structure.
 ![overall](.asset/img.png)

 # Repository Structure